AlexTolmachev/node-rabbit-communications/README.md

 - Add communicator.ask(type, data, metadata) method mapping service's output messages with input messages.
   For example, `authCommunicator.ask('login', { token: 'pih8gw1a32' })`
-- Allow to pass metadata to Service/Communicator constructor to include it in every sent message.
-For example, specific app info or settings
 - Add JSDoc or TS-typings

 ## License